 - h) With respect to each Financial Account that is held by an individual who is not a resident of [CD] or by an entity, and that is opened prior to the date that the Financial Institution implements the policies and procedures described in subparagraph (g) above, the Financial Institution must review those accounts in accordance with the procedures applicable to Pre-existing Accounts, described in Annex I of the Agreement, to identify any US Reportable Account or Financial Account held by a Non-Participating Financial Institution.
 Where such accounts are identified, they must be closed, or transferred to a Participating Foreign Financial Institution, Reporting Model 1 Foreign Financial Institution or a US Financial Institution or the Financial Institution must report those accounts as if it were a Reporting [CD] Financial Institution.
-This allows a Financial Institution with a Local Client Base to maintain its status whilst reporting on relevant Financial Accounts that were opened prior to the adoption of the requirements set out in this section. - Each Related Entity, which is themselves Financial Institutions, of the Financial Institution must be incorporated or organised in [CD] and must also meets the requirements for a Local Client Base Financial Institution with the exception of a retirement plan classified as an Exempt Beneficial Owner.
+This allows a Financial Institution with a Local Client Base to maintain its status whilst reporting on relevant Financial Accounts that were opened prior to the adoption of the requirements set out in this section.
+This means that where a Local Client Base Financial Institution has a Reportable Account then it is required to register and report (or close) the account. - Each Related Entity of the Financial Institution, where the Related Entity is itself a Financial Institution must be incorporated or organised in [CD] and must also meets the requirements for a Local Client Base Financial Institution with the exception of a retirement plan classified as an Exempt Beneficial Owner.